crow1796/react-redux-simplified/README.md

     message: 'hello/message'
 });

-// This helper will look for the method inside the 'store/reducers/actions/' directory. const mapDispatchToProps = dispatchToPropsMapper({
+// This helper will look for the method inside the 'store/modules/' directory and inside the actions property. const mapDispatchToProps = dispatchToPropsMapper({
     greet: 'hello/greet'
 });